Night Tracks: Night Tracks (1983–1992)

 In the spring of 1991, Night Tracks introduced "College Crush Groove", two 30-minute blocks of alternative music videos in addition to two one-hour blocks of the customary top 40 videos.
 The next August, Night Tracks became wholly devoted to alternative and rap, adopting the slogan "The Music That Matters".
 However, the ratings did not significantly improve.
 TBS replaced more of Night Tracks' airtime with the now-renamed Nite Flix on May 15, 1992 and eventually cancelled Night Tracks altogether.
-Friday, May 29, 1992 saw the final episode, albeit in an abbreviated 40 minute airing.
-The only program that aired on the night of Saturday, May 30, 1992 was New Alternative Express.
+The final episode of the main show aired on Friday, May 29, 1992, albeit in an abbreviated 40-minute airing that had its originally scheduled timeslot overrun into by an Atlanta Braves–New York Mets baseball telecast, while the only program that aired on the night of Saturday, May 30, 1992 was New Alternative Express.

 America's Music Tracks (1983–1984)

 Following Night Tracks' success, WTBS launched a one-hour, country music-oriented version with different voiceover announcers (though the same chyron font for music video identification was used).
-It premiered on Sunday, October 2, 1983 at 8:05 PM Eastern Time/5:05 PM Pacific Time.
+It premiered on Sunday, October 2, 1983 at 8:05 p.m.
+ET/5:05 p.m.
+PT.
 The show ran for 15 weeks before it was canceled in February 1984.

 Chartbusters (1984–1991)

-Chartbusters was an hour-long Top 10 (changed to Top 20 in 1990) music video show countdown that aired on Saturday nights preceding Night Tracks.
-It premiered on May 19, 1984, and its chart listing was associated with Kal Rudman's Friday Morning Quarterback.
-The show also aired an additional BREAKER video that was predicted to hit the charts in the following weeks.
+Chartbusters was an hour-long Top 10 (changed to Top 20 in 1990) music video countdown show airing Saturday nights preceding Night Tracks.
+It premiered on May 19, 1984, and its chart listing was provided by Kal Rudman's Friday Morning Quarterback.
+It also aired an additional BREAKER video that was predicted to hit the charts in the following weeks.

 Power Play (1985–1988)

-Power Play was an hour of top-ranking music videos that aired on Friday nights preceding Night Tracks.
-It premiered on October 4, 1985.
-This brought the total time to a peak of 14 hours of music videos aired each weekend.
+Power Play was an hour of top-ranking music videos airing Friday nights preceding Night Tracks.
+It premiered on October 4, 1985, and brought in a peak of 14 hours of music videos that aired each weekend.